dashalinear/Legal-Knowledge-Graph/README.md

 ## Reproducibility scope and limitations

-- The public sample data is synthetic and is intended for safe reproducibility.
+- Public sample data is synthetic and intended for safe reproducibility.
 - The complete research corpus and local research paths are not included.
-- The extraction rules are tailored to Russian criminal court decisions and do not automatically generalize to other jurisdictions.
+- Extraction rules are tailored to Russian criminal court decisions and do not automatically generalize to other jurisdictions.
 - Role-aware extraction is provided for interactive analysis and qualitative inspection; the primary reported quantitative evaluation concerns article numbers and person mentions.
 - Any real-world use of legal-text graphs must consider privacy, data protection, and the consequences of aggregating legal information.
+- This repository is a research prototype and is not legal advice.

 ## License